-- Have a juice/ smoothie fast for 1 day of each week, (or as your schedule allows) to give your liver a rest from the daily abuse that it is subjected to.
+- Have a juice/ smoothie fast for 1 day of each week or month, (or as your schedule allows) to give your liver a rest from the daily abuse that it is subjected to.

 - Drink fresh green juices or smoothies made with kale and chard to activate the liver’s ability to flush out toxins.